// the inventory — exactly what Sage stores about you#

 // audits + the audit log#

-Every state change on Sage lands on /ops/audit: link / unlink, signal fire, signal delete, follow / unfollow, broadcast, config edit, caller verification, wallet generation (phase 5), trade execution (phase 5).
+Every state change on Sage lands on /ops/audit: link / unlink, signal fire, signal delete, follow / unfollow, broadcast, config edit, caller verification, paper-ticket creation, intent signing, and operator action.

 The actor on every row is the Discord user ID + tier-at-time.
 Anyone with oracle/admin access can review.